jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-The problem section provides some good starting points for designing (as you can try to avoid the problems with a better solution).
+Asking for problems provides some good starting points for designing (as you can try to avoid the problems with a better solution).
 The answers will tell you something about the motivations of the user too (e.g. »I would like to… but I can’t do this, because…«).

-Naturally the three general aspects of activities, motivations and problems are just giving a starting point for developing your questions.
+Naturally, the three general aspects of activities, motivations and problems are just giving you a starting point for developing your questions.
 Use them to create questions suitable for you own research.

 When you have started with gathering data you can further refine your questions.
-You will get new ideas or want to refine questions.
-For example, in the research on graphic design I noticed that idea generation during work is present and an interesting topic to research.
+You will get new ideas or want to refine questions since you tried them and may notice shortcomings or opportunities.
+ For example, in the research on graphic design I noticed that idea generation during work was important for the participants and an interesting topic to research.
-Thus I added questions like »how do you generate new ideas« or »How do you know if an idea you have works in a layout?«.
+Thus I added questions like »how do you generate new ideas« or »How do you know if an idea you have works?«.
 Note that I did not ask directly »do you generate ideas while implementing designs«.
-This would be a question urges to be answered with »yes« or »no«.
+This would be a question that  urges to be answered with »yes« or »no«.
 Such short answers give no context.
-But we need the context, the reasons for actions and the course of events to interpret the actions of the participants.
+But we need the context, the reasons for actions and the course of events to know not only how work is done but why it is done, too

 In later sections we will have a further look at the does and dont’s of questions.